SAR-mango/SinESC/README.md

 # Overview
-SinESC is an electronic speed controller (ESC) for brushless DC motors that supports full sinusoidal control.
+SinESC is an electronic speed controller (ESC) that supports full sinusoidal control of brushless DC motors .
 RC drones and wings are the target application of SinESC.

 There are two versions of SinESC.
 Wing Edition and Multi Edition: